Bibbleboop/My-100-Days-of-Coding/log.md

 ### Day 4: 17th June 2024 - Monday

 **Today's Progress**: Ironed out yesterdays issues with React Server Side Rendering.
-Set up index.js with logo and crads using api data
+Set up index.js with logo and cards using Api added data for props

 **Thoughts** After several attempts at exploring errors its satisfying when the app page finally loads